 Deciding to start a blog comes with a lot of decisions to make.
-One such decision: What blogging platform should you choose?
+One such decision: What’s the best blogging platform should I use?

 While there are numerous blogging platforms available, below we take a look at some of the most common platforms to help you make the best decision.